ProfessionalWiki/chameleon/docs/customization.md

 ## Changing themes

 By default Chameleon comes with a light theme.
 It is possible to override that by setting the `$egChameleonThemeFile` variable.
+This can either be an empty string to restore Bootstrap defaults or it can be an absolute path to a SCSS file.

+This can be used to load an existing Bootstrap theme from somewhere like [Bootswatch](https://bootswatch.com/4) or to totally replace the default light styling with a project-specific theme.

+### Example: Bootstrap defaults
 To reset the theme back to Bootstrap defaults, set it to an empty string in `LocalSettings.php`:
 ```php
 $egChameleonThemeFile = '';
 ```

-To use a predefined theme set it to the applicable scss file.
-This can be used to load an existing theme from [Bootswatch](https://bootswatch.com/4) or to totally replace the default light styling with a project-specific theme.

-### Bootswatch 4 example
+### Example: Bootswatch 4
 Download the [United theme](https://bootswatch.com/4/united/) `_variables.scss`
 file and save it in the MediaWiki directory under `themes/united.scss`